-- Sauteed mushrooms with walnuts and a drizzle of pesto
+- Sauteed mushrooms with toasted walnuts and a drizzle of pesto

-- Wilted greens and garlic with a rich tomato sauce.
+- Wilted greens and garlic with toasted pine nuts

 - Roasted squash with blue cheese

 Simple Polenta Pizza

-Polenta pizza is a quick and delicious gluten free pizza crust made with cooked polenta spread out on a baking stone.
-It is a perfect base for all sorts of delicious pizza toppings (see the suggestions above.)
-It can be made with cornmeal or polenta.
+Polenta pizza is a quick and delicious gluten-free flatbread, made from cornmeal or polenta.
+It is a perfect base for all sorts of delicious toppings (see the suggestions above).

 - Prep Time: 45 minutes